spareeth/PySEBAL_doc/docs/source/data.rst

 This `link <https://shuzhanfan.github.io/2018/05/download-landsat8-data-from-google-cloud/>`_ has more details on this approach.

-Naming Convention of downloaded Landsat data
+Naming convention of Landsat data
 ++++++++++++++++++++++++++++++++++++++++++++

 .. figure:: img/ls7.png